Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 **Result label** — FSM-confirmed label (see Section 7 for full FSM logic).

-**Future label** — the prediction target: `result_label` shifted 450 rows (15 minutes) forward within each patient group.
-Derived from `result_label` — not `severity_label` — so the target represents a confirmed, stable physiological state rather than a noisy instantaneous reading.
+**Future label** — the multi-class prediction target: `result_label` shifted 450 rows (15 minutes) forward within each patient group.

+**Binary future label** — the binary prediction target: `0 = Normal`, `1 = Critical or Emergency`.
+Derived from `result_label` so the target represents a confirmed, stable physiological state rather than a noisy instantaneous reading.

 ### Step 13 — Edge Row Trimming